SPM and SPM-2 Quick Tips Case Study: What’s Behind Challenging Behaviors in the Classroom?

 “I thought the questions were describing my child to a T,” Pamela said.
 “And I couldn’t believe it.”

-A local OTP visited the family at home and recommended that Johnny participate in a study conducted by renowned OTP Diana A. Henry.
+A local OTP visited the family at home and recommended that Johnny participate in a study conducted by Diana A. Henry, MS, OTR/L, an occupational therapist with 40+ years’ experience.
+She is also the author of the Sensory Processing Measure (SPM™) and SPM Quick Tips (SPM QT).
 Pamela sensed the study could be a great opportunity for Johnny.

 Observation leads to insights

-When Diana walked into Johnny’s school for the first time, she met one of Johnny’s former teachers, who insisted Johnny was not afflicted by any sensory issues, but rather had behavior problems.
+When Diana Henry walked into Johnny’s school for the first time, she met one of Johnny’s former teachers, who said Johnny had behavior problems, not sensory issues.

-In addition to using the SPM and other assessment tools, Diana observed him in his first-grade classroom.
-She saw that Johnny had been given a small cushion, but no one had analyzed his posture, his movement patterns, nor his difficulty interpreting sensory information.
+In addition to using the SPM and other assessment tools, Diana observed Johnny sitting on a small cushion in his first-grade classroom.
+At that point, no one had analyzed his posture, his movement patterns, or his ability to interpret sensory information.

 Johnny was more attentive and performed better with additional movement, such as in PE class.
 But just like in the loud cafeteria, Johnny still had to press his body against the wall for relief and the deep-touch pressure he craved.
 In music class, Johnny had to get away from the loud sounds to calm down.
 He lay down on the carpet to get some relief.
 Without understanding his sensitivity to sounds, the music teacher told Johnny to rejoin the class or go to the principal’s office.